An Investigation of Monotonic Transducers for Large-Scale Automatic Speech Recognition: Training Strategies

 \section{Training Strategies}

 Prior work indicated that monotonic transducer losses may require more careful training to reach good performance \cite{moritz2021sequence}.
 For example, encoder parameters were initialized by CTC pre-training in order to obtain robust results.
 Here we are comparing different training strategies such as pre-training with CTC or RNN-T, and joint training with an LAS decoder \cite{LAS_Chan16} or CTC.
-Note that joint training with an LAS decoder or CTC is solely for regularizing the training process---we did not use the auxiliary outputs for joint scoring during inference.
+Note that joint training with an LAS decoder or CTC is solely for regularizing the training process---we did not use the auxiliary outputs for joint scoring purposes.

-Table~\ref{tab:results_espnet_libri} compares the different training strategies for RNN-T, CTC-T, and MonoRNN-T for the LibriSpeech ASR benchmark.
-Results were generated with the ESPnet toolkit.
-It can be seen that training a CTC-T model from scratch, as indicated by ``CTC-T'' in Table~\ref{tab:results_espnet_libri}, leads to worse accuracy compared to the RNN-T baseline.
-Furthermore, joint training of RNN-T with CTC does not improve RNN-T results notably, which is unlike to the findings presented in \cite{BoyerESPNET21}.

-However, for CTC-T, joint training with CTC does help to reduce word error rates (WERs), from 3.4\% to 3.1\% for the test-clean condition and from 8.5\% to 7.6\% for test-other.
-Larger improvements can be obtained by joint training with an LAS decoder, which is true for both RNN-T and CTC-T. With joint LAS decoder training, the RNN-T and the CTC-T ASR systems obtain similar WERs of 2.8\% / 6.7\% (RNN-T) and 2.8\% / 6.8\% (CTC-T) for test-clean / test-other.
+Table~\ref{tab:train_strategies_ctc_t} presents a comparison of the proposed training strategies using the CTC-T loss function and a Conformer-based offline ASR system implemented in ESPnet \cite{watanabe2018espnet}.
+The {\em baseline} results are obtained by training the model from scratch and without using any joint training strategy.
+It is demonstrated that all four training strategies lead to an substantial WER improvement.
+Results show that LAS-based joint training is more effective than CTC-based joined training, where the latter is also a popular training strategy for RNN-T models \cite{BoyerESPNET21}.
 Another popular training strategy for transducer models is to initialize encoder parameters by CTC pre-training \cite{Hu2020ExploringPW,Rao2017ExploringAD}.
-Here it is compared to RNN-T pre-training for the monotonic transducers, which also initializes the prediction network and the joint network.
+Here it is compared to RNN-T pre-training, which also initializes the prediction network and the joint network.
 Results show that RNN-T pre-training is more effective than CTC pre-training, with results similar to the aforementioned joint training with an auxiliary LAS decoder.
+The two most effective training strategies are joint training with an LAS decoder and parameter initialization from RNN-T pre-training, which both contribute to achieve about similar WERs.
+In the further reading we will settle on parameter initialization from RNN-T pre-training as the default training strategy, because this method is easier to implement and does not require any additional model parameters that must be trained.